Curren Chan

-Curren Chan (カレンチャン, foaled 31 March 2007) is a Japanese Thoroughbred racehorse and broodmare who won two JRA Awards.
+Curren Chan (カレンチャン, Karen Chan) is a Japanese Thoroughbred racehorse and broodmare who won two JRA Awards.
 After finishing second on her only start as a juvenile she won three minor races from five starts as a three-year-old in 2010.
 She emerged as a top-class sprinter in 2011 when she won five consecutive races including the Hanshin Himba Stakes, Hakodate Sprint Stakes, Keeneland Cup and the Sprinters Stakes and won the JRA Award for Best Sprinter or Miler.
-In 2012 she was overshadowed by her stablemate Lord Kanaloa but won the Takamatsunomiya Kinen and took the JRA Award for Best Older Filly or Mare.
+In 2012 she was overshadowed by her younger stablemate Lord Kanaloa, but won the Takamatsunomiya Kinen and took the JRA Award for Best Older Filly or Mare.

 Background

 Curren Chan is a grey mare bred in Japan by Shadai Farms.
 She was sired by Kurofune, an American-bred stallion who won the NHK Mile Cup and the Japan Cup Dirt in 2001.
 As a breeding stallion, his other progeny have included Clarity Sky (NHK Mile Cup), Sleepless Night (Sprinters Stakes), Fusaichi Richard (Asahi Hai Futurity Stakes) and Whale Capture (Victoria Mile).
 Curren Chan's dam Spring Ticket was a successful racemare who won six of her nineteen races between 2000 and 2002.
 She was a female-line descendant of Falkar, an American broodmare who was imported to Japan in 1953.

 As a foal in 2007 the filly was consigned to the Japanese Select Sale and was bought for 26,250,000 yen by Takashi Suzuki.
 She was trained throughout her racing career by Takayuki Yasuda and was ridden in most of her races by Kenichi Ikezoe.